ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 **Familiarizing with the data** - in the dataset there is a non-numeric value in the streams column which made the other processes in the data-analysis done with the use of errors = 'coerce'.
 This was proven when the file was checked in Microsoft Excel.
 This was also done in the last part on the Top 5 Artist(s) in all playlists to make sure there is no non-numeric value.

-**Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data's and heatmap for the correlation of streams with the music attributes.
-As for the second part, no graph was used, since there were only two values compared each time, so the numeric representation is enough.
+**Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data's.
+A heatmap was used for the correlation of streams with the music attributes.
+As for the second part for the correlation, no graph was used, since there were only two values compared each time, so the numeric representation is enough.

 **Reflection:**